ericnishio/react-primer/README.md

 # React Primer

-This is a brief introduction to the core elements of [React](https://reactjs.org) development.
+This is a concise introduction to the core elements of [React](https://reactjs.org) development.

 - [Components](#components)